 But HSA assets have taken off since then, mirroring the growth of high-deductible healthcare plans at large.
-(To take advantage of an HSA, one needs to be covered by a high-deductible healthcare plan.)
-At mid-2020, assets in HSAs approached $74 billion, a 19% increase from the year prior, according to a report from HSA consultant Devenir.
+(To take advantage of an HSA, one needs to be covered by a qualifying high-deductible healthcare plan.)
+At mid-2021, assets in HSAs approached $93 billion, a 26% increase from the year prior, according to a report from HSA consultant Devenir.

 Most assets in HSAs aren't invested in the market but rather are parked in savings accounts to cover out-of-pocket healthcare expenses.
 But assets in HSAs that are invested in long-term securities have grown rapidly, too.
-Devenir reported that HSA investment assets had increased by 32%, to more than $17 billion, in the one-year period through June 2020, and the average HSA balance was more than $15,000.
+Devenir reported that HSA investment assets increased by 73% to more than $30 billion in the one-year period through June 2021, and the average HSA balance was nearly $18,000.

 Those HSA investors are no doubt attracted to the accounts' prodigious tax benefits--the ability to make pretax contributions, enjoy tax-free compounding, and take tax-free withdrawals to pay qualified healthcare expenses.
 In fact, based on the tax merits alone, HSAs are more attractive than other retirement-savings vehicles like IRAs and 401(k)s.

 But can you overdo your HSA contributions--put more in the account than you're likely to spend on healthcare costs?
 The short answer is that it's unlikely, largely because HSAs have generous features around withdrawals.
 In a worst-case scenario where your HSA account balance exceeds your expected healthcare costs, you have two key ways to get your money out sooner without negating the tax benefits of the HSA.